 The following sub-sections provide a brief overview of the current site conditions and known environmental features, as they are reported on by the independent specialists.
-Specialists all performed site inspections to familiarise themselves with the potential environmental constraints.
+Specialists all performed site inspections to familiarise themselves with the site conditions as they are currently to help identify any potential new environmental constraints and to determine whether the layout is considered acceptable still.

 It is important to note that the current environmental application and subsequent specialist investigations have been informed by a detailed aerial survey undertaken by VPM Surveyors in 2018.
 Such a survey was not undertaken as part of the initial environmental application.
-This survey is considered a vital tool to determine site conditions because the site cannot be inspected on foot due to impenetrable vegetation cover in most areas.
-Likewise this survey has provided detailed contours and exact boundary details (it is noted that the approved plan was not to scale and subsequently was distorted), it allowed for proper services to be planned and specific site features to be identified and demarcated (i.e. drainage area / vegetation ecotones).
+This survey is considered a vital tool to determine the current site conditions because the site cannot be inspected on foot everywhere due to impenetrable vegetation cover in most areas.
+The quality of the aerial survey is such however that vegetation types, coverage and land use can easily be confirmed.
+Likewise this survey has provided detailed contours and exact boundary details (it is noted that the approved plan was not to scale and subsequently was distorted), it also allowed for proper services to be planned and specific site features to be identified and demarcated as well as site specific flood lines and stormwater management designs that were not part of the development proposal as approved.

-1.2.1 BOTANICAL OVERVIEW
+1.3.1 BOTANICAL OVERVIEW

-With the exception of a large area that burned during the first quarter of 2018, transformed areas invaded by alien invasive species and unlawful dumping, the 30m wide electrical servitude and various internal tracks, the site contains mostly natural vegetation.
-Pote (2018) notes that the vegetation unit indicated for area is Gamtoos Thicket with Algoa Dune Strandveld (along the coast away from the site) and Humansdorp Shale Renosterveld (along the farmland north of the site) in surrounding areas.
+The site contains mostly natural vegetation.
+Transformed area include a large area that burned during the first quarter of 2018, areas invaded by alien invasive species and unlawful dumping, the 30m wide electrical servitude along the northern boundary of the property as well as the electrical servitude running from this line to Dolphin Road and various internal tracks.

+Pote (2018, updated 2019) notes that the vegetation unit indicated for area is Gamtoos Thicket with Algoa Dune Strandveld (along the coast away from the site) and Humansdorp Shale Renosterveld (along the farmland north of the site) in surrounding areas.
 The original botanical assessment undertaken by CES (Fordham 2008) described the classified vegetation unit as Algoa Dune Thicket with very much the same species occurring on site at present as was found in 2008.

-The vegetation on site consists mostly of tall dense thicket, where tall trees, shrubs and succulents are well represented.
+The remaining natural vegetation on site consists mostly of dense thicket, where tall trees, shrubs and succulents are well represented.
 Both the Gamtoos Thicket and Algoa Dune Strandveld have been classified as having a conservation status of "Least Threatened" whilst the Humansdorp Shale Renosterveld is listed as "Endangered".